martinky/qt-interactive-coding/README.md

    and crashes.
 3. You need to be aware of object lifetime and ownership when sharing data between the host program and a script.
-At some point, the library that contain a script code will be unloaded – its code and data unmapped from the host process address space.
+At some point, the library that contains script code will be unloaded – its code and data unmapped from the host process address space.
 If the host program accesses this data or code after it has been unloaded, it will result in a segfault.
 Typically, a strange crash just before the program exits is indicative of an object